gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-01-22-jinzo-paint-vintage-mobile-drawing-app.md

 ---

 At my core I'm a software guy.
-I don't really get attached to hardware: in my mind exists only as a conduit to software.
+I don't really get attached to hardware: in my mind it exists only as a conduit to software.
 I use emulation whenever I can to benefit from the increased convenience and reliability.
 But when I can't I buy old devices, and with old devices come old problems.

 I'm fascinated by [old digital art software](/2023/10/21/list-of-vintage-japanese-pixel-dot-art-software/), from my beginnings on Atari ST, though classic Macintosh and vintage Japanese PCs, to handhelds like Palm devices or, in this case, a PocketPC running Windows CE.
 As with all software, many great ideas have been abandoned in the name of "progress".